Kyle2142/PHPBot/README.md

 # PHPBot

 At some point I decided I wanted to make a Telegram bot.
-I saw the API and thought "*hey, I might as well make my own lib for this*" This lib doesn't have any groundbreaking features, but it allowed me to develop my own bots and be able to edit the underlying code as I needed.
+I saw the API and thought
+> hey, I might as well make my own lib for this

+This lib doesn't have any groundbreaking features, but it allowed me to develop my own bots and be able to edit the underlying code as I needed.

 ## Getting Started